OrionJoshi/DevOps/README.md

 	iii) We can use even regular expression patterns also git add *.java
            git add *.txt
+4. git commit:

+If we wnat to commit staged changes

+git commit -m "commit message"

+for evey commit a unique commmit id generated (also known as hash) which is hexadecimal number of 40 characters

+For every commit git records
+author name and mail id
+timestamp
+commit message
+	for example-

+	$ git commit -m "New files added"
+	[master (root-commit) dcb4108(commit hash fist 7 digit)] New files added 2 files changed, 2 insertions(+)
+	create mode 100644 file1.txt
+	create mode 100644 file2.txt

+	$git log
+	commit dcb4108ddc8e5e3ba6b0a11ab4245718bbd7a1da(SHA-1 hash) (HEAD -> master)
+	Author: ---- <.................com>
+	Date: Sat may 16 20:54:34 2020 +0530
+New files added

+commit id is unique which can be used to identify commit The first 7 characteralso unique.(we can use first 7 commit for any reference commit)

+	create mode 100644 file1.txt
+	create mode 100644 file2.txt
+first 3 number means the type of file (100 means ascii text data) 644---->File permission:rw-r--r--(owner,user,group)

+r--->4
+w--->2
+x--->1

 ## git Diff command
 ------------------